Prepare for FY1 Guide by Specialty

 Maudsley Learning Podcast- includes interviews with prominent psychiatrists in the UK, covering more holistic and historical discussions of various aspects of psychiatry.
 Even if you are not considering it as a career, there are some very useful perspectives.

-NICE have some overviews for managing different psychiatry presentations.
+NICE has some overviews for managing different psychiatry presentations.
 We will also be coming out with further articles, particularly in Older Age Psychiatry soon so watch this space.

 References